spences10/cheat-sheets/git.md

 nano ~/.ssh/config
 ```

+Now the SSH agent will start on each terminal session and you will
-Now you will be prompted for the password at the beginning of each
+only be prompted for the password on the first `pull`, `push`
-terminal session rather than on each git `pull`, `push` operation.
+operation.

 ## Use multiple SSH keys